En / Ru

 • Put your hands up.
 Do not show fear.
 If the bear stands on its hind legs, do not faint — this is a good sign, then the animal is not dangerous.

 • Do not turn your back to the predator.
 Leave slowly.
-Hunters advise to move diagonally.
+Hunters advise moving diagonally.

-• If the situation gets out of control, and you have pepper spray or a weapon, by chance - shoot it.
-Well, c'est la vie… If you have a gun - aim to the head, the eye, the spine, the chest.
+• If the situation gets out of control, and you have pepper spray or a weapon, use it.
+Well, c'est la vie… If you have a gun — aim for the head, the eye, the spine, the chest.

 You can buy a tour to Kamchatka on the website "Russia Discovery" www.russiadiscovery.ru